matthias-graf-zuehlke/swex-gathering-solr/README.md

 To implement Solr, the following steps are necessary.
 All steps are marked with 'TODO Implement search' in the code
 1. Start Solr as infrastructure by adding it to the [docker-compose.yml](./docker-compose.yml) file and solr using `docker-compose up`.
 Afterward, Solr can be accessed at http://localhost:8983/solr/
-2. Add the SolrJ dependency to the project in the [pom.xml](./pom.xml) file
+2. Add the SolrJ dependency to the project in the [pom.xml](./pom.xml) file 3.Implement the initialization in [SearchService.java](./src/main/java/com/zuehlke/examples/swex_solr_demo/solr/SearchService.java)

-code.
-* Add SolrJ dependency to the project in file [pom.xml](./pom.xml)
-* Implement the initialization in [SearchService.java](./src/main/java/com/zuehlke/examples/swex_solr_demo/solr/SearchService.java)
-* Implement the search in [IndexService.java](src/main/java/com/zuehlke/examples/swex_solr_demo/solr/IndexService.java)
+4.Implement the search in [IndexService.java](src/main/java/com/zuehlke/examples/swex_solr_demo/solr/IndexService.java)

 # Links